rob550-docs/rob550-docs.github.io/docs/botlab/setup-guide/mbot-system-setup.md

     </a>

 2. Turn on the power bank and ensure that the power cables are connected as per the assembly guide.
-3. If everything runs smoothly, the OLED screen on the side will light up after a minute or so, and the robot hostname you used in the second step should appear in the [MBot IP registry](https://gitlab.eecs.umich.edu/rob550-f23/mbot_ip_registry).
+3. Please allow a minute or so for it to initialize.
+Once the initialization is complete, the OLED screen on the side of the mbot will display the MBot's IP address.
+This information is crucial for connecting to your MBot remotely.
-4. You can check the Jetson's IP address on the OLED screen or locate the related JSON file in the [MBot IP registry](https://gitlab.eecs.umich.edu/rob550-f23/mbot_ip_registry) data folder.
+4. You can check your mbot's IP address on the OLED screen; you can also locate your MBot's IP address through the [MBot IP registry](https://gitlab.eecs.umich.edu/rob550-f23/mbot_ip_registry) repository:
+    - Go to the repository’s history, search for the hostname of your MBot, which you established in the `mbot_config.txt` file.
+Within the history, find the JSON file corresponding to your MBot's hostname.
+This file contains your MBot’s IP address among other details.

 {: .note }
 Every time the robot starts, an update to the IP JSON file is pushed to the registry.